0xPolygonMiden/miden-base/docs/architecture/blockchain.md

 ## Batch production

-A Miden block consist of multiple transaction batches.
+A Miden block consists of multiple transaction batches.
 This enables recursive proving and also allows transactions to be processed concurrently as batches with no overlap in accounts and notes can be built in parallel.
 Miden will have multiple batch producers operating simultaneously and, together with offchain/client-side transaction proving, this massively reduces the work the network is required to do.

 The purpose of this scheme is to produce a single proof that attests to the validity of a number of transactions.
 This is achieved by recursively verifying each transaction proof within the Miden VM.